Error Resilient Space Partitioning: Introduction

+Studying various types of partitioning of a continuous space such as $\mathbb{R}^d$ is a central topic in discrete geometry (see, e.g.,~\cite[Chapters~6,12]{dBvKOS08} and the references therein), and each type of partition has different properties and applications within computer science, electrical engineering, and applied mathematics.
+For example, in {\em error-correcting codes} (that are extensively used in data communication) one tries to squeeze the largest possible number of equal sized disjoint balls into the input space, while in {\em vector quantization}~\cite{Gray84} (that is used extensively in data compression) one tries to completely cover the input space with a small number of tiles whose volumes are as similar as possible.

+In this paper we investigate a new variant of space partitioning, motivated by the problem of rounding noisy measurements.
+The basic geometric problem we consider is partitioning $\mathbb{R}^d$ into tiles of volume $\leq 1$, colored by one of $k$ colors, such that tiles of the same color have a distance of at least $t$ from each other.

+Such partitions provide a way to handle the inherent discontinuity of rounding processes.
+For any rounding scheme, there exist points very close to each other that are rounded to different points.
+The partitioning schemes we consider allow removing this discontinuity using a tiny amount of additional information -- the color of the tile to which the point belongs.
+As any two points $x_1,x_2$ of the same color such that $\mathrm{dist}(x_1,x_2)<t$ are guaranteed to belong to the same tile, the partition yields a rounding scheme that guarantees that each point is rounded correctly even if an error of $<\frac{t}{2}$ occurred in its measurement, provided that its color is known.
+Thus, our schemes provide \emph{error-resilient rounding}.

-The way we think about the problem is to consider a colored tiling of the real line with two colors: All the values in $[-0.5, 0.5)$ are colored by 1, all the values in $[0.5, 1.5)$ are colored by 2, all the values in $[1.5,2.5)$ are colored by 1, all the values in $[2.5,3.5)$ are colored by 2, etc. The side information provided about $X_1$ is the color of the tile in which it is located, and the way we process $X_2$ is to round it to the center of the closest tile which has the same color as that of $X_1$.
-The essential property of our partition is that the minimum distance between any two tiles which have the same color is $1$, and thus we can ``inflate'' all the tiles of a particular color to include any erroneously measured value $X_2$ up to a distance of $0.5$ away from the original tile, and still get nonoverlapping tiles which make it possible to uniquely associate such points with original tiles.
-This is reminiscent of how error correcting codes operate: To guarantee unique decoding, we ``inflate'' each codeword into a ball around it, and demand that all these balls will be disjoint.
-The error correction bound is thus half of the distance between the two closest codewords.
-The main difference is that in our case we inflate tiles rather than points, and try to maximize the smallest distance between tiles that have the same color (for each color separately).
+To demonstrate the basic idea, consider the one-dimensional case, in which $x_1$ and $x_2$ are real numbers that have to be rounded to the same nearby integer whenever they are close enough.
+The way we think about the problem is to consider a colored tiling of the real line with two colors: All the values in $[-0.5, 0.5)$, $[1.5,2.5)$, etc.~are colored by 1, and all the values in $[0.5, 1.5)$, $[2.5,3.5)$, etc.~are colored by 2.
+The side information provided about $x_1$ is the color of the tile in which it is located, and the way we process $x_2$ is to round it to the center of the closest tile that has the same color as that of $x_1$.
+The essential property of our partition is that the minimum distance between any two tiles with the same color is $1$, and thus we can ``inflate'' all the tiles of any particular color in order to include any erroneously measured value $x_2$ up to a distance of $0.5$ away from the original tile, and still get non-overlapping tiles that make it possible to uniquely associate such points with original tiles.